 The Forth Rail Bridge

 No Scottish rail experience is complete without a trip across the Forth Rail Bridge!
 Connecting Edinburgh with Fife, this remarkable structure has the second-longest single cantilever span of any bridge in the world and has been awarded UNESCO World Heritage status.
-Look out onto great views of the Firth of Forth as you speed across the rails, or find out more about its history at the Forth Bridges Festival, 4 – 13 September.
+Look out onto great views of the Firth of Forth as you speed across the rails, or celebrate the bridge’s 125th birthday at the Forth Bridges Festival in September 2015.

 Latest posts by Sophie Cameron (see all)